 Through the efforts of Maestro Nelson and the musicians and supported by many dedicated volunteers, the Sooke Philharmonic has grown to become the major musical presence it is today.

-The Orchestra would like to thank Michael Nyikes for his beautiful photography which appears on this site!
+The Orchestra would like to thank Richard Robinson and Michael Nyikes for their beautiful photos that appear on this site!